IDInteraction/ResearchITClubTalk/README.md

 # RSE2017Talk
-PResentation for the RSE conference
+Presentation for the RSE conference